paulmohljr/connect-pay/documentation/implementationguide.md

 You have successfully completed an ACH transaction.
 For information on other ConnectPay APIs, please look below for the API specification:

 ### Other APIs:
-For more information on the other APIs within ConnectPay please visit the API Explorer on the navigation bar on the left.
+For more information on the other APIs within ConnectPay please visit the API Explorer on the navigation bar to the left.